 19. What is your biggest fear in your career

 “The biggest fear in my career would be giving my clients poor work.
-This would be a total failure to me and no one would want that.
-I am always focused on giving my clients and businesses the best that I can offer.
+This would be a total failure to me, and no one would want that.
+I am always focused on giving my clients and businesses the best I can offer.
 My biggest fear would be providing poor services to my clients.”

 20. What Would Be Your Best Part Of Working In This Role?

 The interviewer wants to know where your main interest is in this field.
 Tell them what part of the field you like working on as a content strategist.

 “I must say that I am good in this role, but my best would be researching my client’s customer research.
 Although it is very challenging, it is very crucial, and I developed an interest in it when I came to find out that it was one of the critical considerations of content strategy.”